-If a cartridge does not fire and the trigger has been pulled and the trigger block safety is disengaged, Stop!
-Then do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Wait 60 seconds d) Follow the instructions above for unloading the shotgun.
+If a cartridge does not fire and the trigger has been pulled and the trigger block safety is disengage.
+Stop!
+And do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Wait 60 seconds d) Follow the instructions above for unloading the rifle.